 - The signed contract in PDF can be downloaded through the email automatically sent by Oneflow after it’s signed by all parties.

-Watch the video below for a step-by-step demonstration of how to sign a PDF online
+Watch the video below for a step-by-step demonstration of how to create, send and sign a PDF online

 And how do I sign a PDF online on an iPhone?

 Business and work is no longer confined to just the office.
 In a hybrid world that never sleeps, people have become used to working on the go and carrying out tasks wherever they may be.

 To keep things nice and simple and sign a PDF on an iPhone, you can follow exactly the same process as above with contracts on your mobile.
 Food for thought – PDFs aren’t optimized for mobile devices and your poor counterparty will have to awkwardly pinch their screen to zoom in and out to assess your contract.

 When it comes to the actual process of signing a PDF on an iPhone, the steps in Oneflow are identical to on a desktop.
 Blink-and-it’s-done.